f-duchenne/Evolution_pheno_vs_morpho/README.md

 ### Simulations under Julia

-Script 2 & 2bis are Julia scripts that were used to perform the coevolution simulations, using theoretitcal and empirical initial conditions, respectively.
+Script 2 & 2bis are Julia scripts that were used to perform the coevolution simulations, using theoretical and empirical initial conditions, respectively.
 The ran on a HPC plateform.

 ### Extracts and plot the results of theoretical simulations